-E. DESCRIBE THE BUDGETED M&E Plan: Day to day monitoring of implementation progress will be the responsibility of the PCU, based on the project's work plan.
+E. DESCRIBE THE BUDGETED M&E PLAN: Day to day monitoring of implementation progress will be the responsibility of the PCU, based on the project's work plan.
 The PCU will inform UNIDO of any delays or difficulties faced during implementation so that the appropriate support or corrective measures can be adopted in a timely and remedial manner.
 Periodic monitoring of implementation progress will also be undertaken by UNIDO.
 This will allow PCU to troubleshoot any problems pertaining to the project in a timely fashion to ensure smooth implementation of the project activities.
 Two major technical reviews are planned.
 The first one will look at the preliminary inventories of POPs, the other one at the draft NIP.
 UNIDO requires progress report and final evaluation which will be carried out according to the UNIDOs evaluation policy.
 The progress reports will monitor the project implementation progress being made towards the achievement of project objectives.
-This report will focus on the effectiveness, efficiency and timelines of project implementation; highlighting issues requiring decisions and actions, and will present initial lessons learned about project design, implementation and management.
+This report will focus on the effectiveness, efficiency and timeliness of project implementation; highlighting issues requiring decisions and actions, and will present initial lessons learned about project design, implementation and management.
 The self evaluation would look at the overall performance of the project and its results, assessing project relevance, effectiveness, efficiency and sustainability of results, including the contribution to capacity development and the achievement of global environmental goals.
 The final evaluation, to be undertaken by UNIDO, should also provide recommendations for post-NIP activities.
 Findings of this report will be incorporated as recommendations into the design of similar projects.
-Monitoring and Evaluation Plan Monitoring tool Deadline GEF Budget (US\$) Technical Technical review of the updated POPs inventory and assessment reports 6 th project month 2,000 Peer review of the updated NIP document 10 th project month 2,000 Implementation progress Inception workshop and progress report 3 rd project month Included in project management cost Submission of validated POPs inventories and project progress report 7 th project month Included in project management cost Endorsement workshop report and submission of the final NIP to UNIDO 12 th project month Included in project management cost Technical and progress evaluation Terminal evaluation At project closure 6,000 Total cost 10,000
+Monitoring to ol Deadline GEF Budget (US\$) Technical Technical review of the POPs inventory and asse reports 2,000 Peer review of the updat document ed NIP 10 th project month 2,000 Implementation progra ess Inception workshop and progress report 3 rd project Included in project management cost Submission of validated inventories and project p report Included in project management cost Endorsement workshop submission of the final N UNIDO Included in project management cost Technical and progress evaluation Terminal evaluation At project closure 6,000 Total cost 10,000

-F. EXPLAIN THE DEVIATIONS FROM TYPICAL COST RANGES (WHERE APPLICABLE): The country has been able to provide limited co-financing for the project and without the needed GEF support, the Republic of Guinea will not be able to update their NIPs as mandated by the SC COP.
-This will greatly delay related aspects such as national awareness, training and capacity building on core issues related to POPs management.
-Adequate funding for the EA needs to be in place in order to undertake qualitative assessments of existing data, new data and gaps, which in turn will provide the necessary basis for decision-makers to delegate the national approach to eliminating and reducing POPs releases into the environment.
-The GEF grant of USD 180,000 is requested for the EA, in order to guarantee that the reviewed and updated NIP is of appropriate quality (to guide future activities) and further, to support its sustainability by building robust capacities to manage POPs chemicals and to meet the recommendations and requirements set out in the Stockholm Convention. -- ---
+F. EXPLAIN THE DEVIATIONS FROM TYPICAL COST RANGES (WHERE APPLICABLE): The country has been able to provide limited co-financing for the project, and without the needed G support the country will not be able to update their NIPs as mandated by the SC COP.
+This will greatly delay related aspects such as national awareness, training and capacity building on core issu related to POPs management.
+Adequate funding for the EA needs to be in place in order to undertak qualitative assessments of existing data, new data and gaps, which in turn will provide the necessary basis for decision-makers to delegate the national approach to eliminating and reducing POPs release into the environment.
+The GEF grant of USD 225,000 is requested for the EA, in order to guarantee that the reviewed and updated NIP is of appropriate quality (to guide future activities) and further, to support its sustainability by building robust capacities to manage POPs chemicals and to meet the recommendations and requirements set out in the Stockholm Convention.
+A full budget is requested for Mali (15 million population) which just concluded the first presidential election in August 2013 since the conflict broke out in January 2012 followed by a military coup in March 2012.
+The country is still in a post-conflict phase and the project needs a full support to complete the project by engaging as many as stakeholders including the nothern part of the country.